-In addition to the authority to invest funds in insured or collateralized certificates of deposit as stated above, an investment in certificates of deposit through CDARS made in accordance with the following conditions is an authorized investment if:
+In addition to the authority to invest funds in insured or collateralized certificates of deposit as stated above, an investment in spread certificates of deposit through CDARS (Certificate of Deposit Account Registry Service) made in accordance with the following conditions is an authorized investment if:

-(1) the depository institution selected by the City arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located including out of state.
+(1) the Texas depository institution selected by the City arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located including out of state.
 Each of the certificates of deposit will be issued for the account of the City as the beneficial owner of the certificates;

 - (2) the full amount of the principal and accrued interest of each of the certificates of deposit is insured by the United States or an instrumentality of the United States; in effect the Federal Deposit Insurance Corporation ("FDIC").
 Each certificate of deposit will be issued in an amount within the FDIC then current insurance coverage limit.
-The total amount of the City's investment will be allocated among a number of financial institutions.
-The City's investment will thus be fully protected against the failure of any of the institutions issuing the certificates of deposit; - (3) the depository institution selected by the City acts as custodian for the City with respect to the certificates of deposit issued for the account of the City.
-Under this provision, when the certificates of deposit issued by other institutions to the City mature, the payment of the principal and accrued interest will be made by those institutions through the selected depository institution in Texas; and - (4) at the same time that the funds are deposited and the certificates of deposit are issued for the account of the City, the depository institution selected by the City receives an amount of deposits from customers of other federally insured depository institutions, wherever located, that is equal to the amount of the funds invested by the City through the depository institution.
-The economic effect of investments by the City made in accordance with this procedure will be that the selected depository institution in Texas will have on deposit the amount of funds initially invested by City. - (5) The amount of funds that may be invested by the City with any one depository institution that meets the requirements set out in (1) through (5) above may not exceed the then current CDARS program limits.
+The total amount of the City's investment will be deposited in a number of CDARS financial institutions.
+The City's investment will thus be fully protected against the failure of any of the institutions issuing the certificates of deposit; - (3) the Texas depository institution selected by the City acts as custodian for the City with respect to the certificates of deposit issued for the account of the City.
+Under this provision, when the certificates of deposit issued by other institutions to the City mature, the payment of the principal and accrued interest will be made by those institutions through the selected depository institution in Texas; and - (4) as City funds are deposited to the originating CDARS bank the funds are distributed to other banks in the US network for the account of the City but the City recognizes it as one CD from the originating bank.
+If reciprocity is recognized by the banks in the network, the originating Texas bank will eventually have deposits in the amount of funds initially invested by City all under FDIC coverage. - (5) The amount of funds that may be invested by the City with any one depository institution that meets the requirements set out in (1) through (5) above may not exceed the then current CDARS program limits.